rackerlabs/support-how-to/content/general/understanding-the-cloud-computing-stack-Saas-Paas-Iaas.md

 This article describes all three cloud computing services in detail.
 The following list is a simplified way of differentiating them:

-  - SaaS applications are designed for end-users, delivered over the web.
+  - SaaS applications are designed for end-users and delivered over the web.
   - PaaS is the set of tools and services designed to make coding and deploying those applications quick and efficient.
-  - IaaS is the hardware and software that powers it all including servers, storage, networks, and operating systems.
+  - IaaS is the hardware and software that powers it all, including servers, storage, networks, and operating systems.

 ### Software as a service

-Software as a service (SaaS) is software that's deployed over the Internet.
+Software as a service (SaaS) is software deployed over the Internet.
 A provider licenses a SaaS app to customers as an on-demand service, either through a subscription or through a pay-as-you-go model.
-SaaS can be offered at no charge, when there is opportunity to generate revenue from streams other than the user, such as from advertisement.
+SaaS can be offered at no charge when there is an opportunity to generate revenue from streams other than the user, such as from advertisement.

 SaaS has become commonplace within most organizations, so it's important that buyers and users of technology understand what SaaS is and where it's suitable.